2- Easy illustration for LU decomposition for 2×2 matrix.

 Lu decomposition method for 2x2 matrix.

-For the symbols. thus the matrix can be decomposed by using the Lu decomposition method.
+For the symbols.
+Thus, the matrix can be decomposed using the Lu decomposition method.

-LU decomposition method by using an example of 2×2 matrix.
+LU decomposition method by using an example of a 2×2 matrix.

-Due the multiplication of the lower by the upper Matrix, we have only four equations.
+Due to the multiplication of the lower by the upper Matrix, we have only four equations.

-According to the LU triangulation method, the two elements L11 and L22 will be=1.
-Hence we can solve the four equations to get the values of the remaining unknowns.
+According to the LU triangulation method, the two elements L11 and L22 will be equal to 1.
+Hence, we can solve the four equations to get the values of the remaining unknowns.

 Since A = the lower multiplication by the upper matrices, we will perform the multiplication of lower and upper metrics and equate the product to the elements of matrix A. For example, if we multiply the first row by the First Column, we will get the value of 2, which we express as (1*U11+0)=2.

 The multiplication of the First row by the second column will give us 3.
-While a22, which is equal to 4, will be equivalent to the multiplication of the second row by the second column,( L21 *U12)+(1*U22)=4.
+Meanwhile, a22, equal to 4, will be equivalent to the multiplication of the second row by the second column,( L21 *U12)+(1*U22)=4.
 From equation I, we have U11=2.

-From equation II, we have U12=3.
-Substitute the value of U11 in equation three and get the value of L21 is equal to 3/2.
+From equation II, we have U12 = 3.
+Substitute the value of U11 in equation three to get the value of L21, which is equal to 3/2.

 How to find lower and upper composition values?

-If we put the Matrix on the left-hand side and the corresponding values after solving the 4 equations, we will find an exciting remark that a11 will go to U11.
-And a12 will go to U12.
-As if we are taking these values.
-From here to there.
+If we put the Matrix on the left-hand side and the corresponding values after solving the four equations, we will find an exciting remark that a11 will go to U11, and a12 will go to U12 as if we are taking these values from here to there.

-Consider a11 as a pivot divide a21/a11 which is equal to 3/2 will come to constitute a value of L21.
-This is from the equations which we have solved.
+Consider a11 as a pivot divide a21/a11, which is equal to 3/2, to come to a value of L21.
+This is from the equations we have solved.

-While multiply a21/a11 by minus 1 will give the value of U21.
+While multiplying a21/a11 by minus one will give the value of U21.

 An important remark for L and U